 The ATLAS project will be supported by the safety organisations and industry in the following countries:

-Belgium, People's Republic of China, Finland, France, Germany, Hungary, India, Japan, Republic of Korea, Russian Federation, Spain, Sweden, Switzerland, United Arab Emirates and United States.
+Belgium, China, Finland, France, Germany, Hungary, India, Japan, Korea, Russian Federation, Spain, Sweden, Switzerland, United Arab Emirates and the United States.
 Discussions are ongoing with other countries.

 April 2014 to March 2017

 EUR 2.5 million